MailTape/MailTape-v1/_posts/2017-10-08-maud-geffray.md

 ## Hiroshi Yoshimura (吉村弘) — Dance PM
 _Louise_ : **"**I felt like I had to have something really smooth to close this tape.
 I was amazed when I found this japanese 80's song from Hiroshi Yoshimura.
 Couldn't find a better track to end this tape.
 After gabber... welcome ambient. **"**

 <p id="outroduction">That's all folks!
-Thanks for listening and much gratitude and thanks to [Julie Kjær](https://juliekjaer.com/) for being our guest this morning, and to [Camille Célestin](http://bravocamo.studio/) for this episode's beautiful illustration!</p>
+Thanks for listening and thank a lot to Maud Geffray for being our guest this morning, and to [Camille Célestin](http://bravocamo.studio/) for this episode's beautiful illustration!</p>